Gambling House (film): Production

-The story was originally called Mr Whiskas.
-It was purchased by RKO in 1947 and scheduled in 1948 as a vehicle for Victor Mature, who had a contract with RKO to make one film a year.
-However the project was postponed to enable Mature to make Easy Living.
-In July 1949 it was announced he would make Mr Whiskas next.
-Warren Duff was to write and produce.
+The story, titled Mr. Whiskers, was purchased by RKO Pictures in 1947 and scheduled in 1948 as a vehicle for Victor Mature, a Twentieth Century-Fox player with a contractual obligation to star in one RKO film per year.
+However, the project was postponed to enable Mature to appear in Easy Living.
+Mature refused the assignment and was suspended by Twentieth Century-Fox.

-In late 1949 the project was renamed Alias Mike Fury.
-Mature refused to make the movie and was put on suspension by Fox.
-The script was rewritten and Mature ended up making the film, which was retitled Gambling House.
-Filming started February 1950.
+In late 1949, the project was renamed Alias Mike Fury, later renamed again as Gambling House.
+The script was rewritten and Mature relented.
+Filming began in February 1950.

 Reception

-When first released, critic Bosley Crowther panned the film.
-He wrote, "Don't look for very rich pickings in R. K. O.'s Gambling House, a run-of-the-mill melodrama that came to the Mayfair on Saturday.
-Your chances for solid satisfaction from this tale of a crook who goes straight after meeting a decent young lady are about as good as they would be from a fixed wheel ...
+In a contemporary review for The New York Times, critic Bosley Crowther called the film "a run-of-the-mill melodrama" and wrote: "Your chances for solid satisfaction from this tale of a crook who goes straight after meeting a decent young lady are about as good as they would be from a fixed wheel. ...
 Put it down as claptrap and the performance of Mr. Mature as another demonstration of an actor doing the best he can with a bad role.
 Miss Moore is entirely incidental and William Bendix is mulishly mean as the tough and deceitful rascal who crosses up Mr. Mature.
 To say any more about it might tend to incriminate somebody."

+Critic Edwin Schallert of the Los Angeles Times wrote: "The desire to avoid a straightaway melodrama on the part of those concerned may be commended, and their effort to inject a patriotic theme is good in principle.
+But actually these special values tend to defeat the melodramatic portion of the plot.
+The picture deals rather too sketchily with many tense and potentially suspenseful incidents, and does not carry power and conviction with it that normally belong to this type of production."